hhalim/Shift/README.md

 - [Shift.WinService](https://github.com/hhalim/Shift.WinService) is the standalone Windows service server component, multiple services can be installed in the same server.
 - [Shift.WebJob](https://github.com/hhalim/Shift.WebJob) is the Azure WebJob component that can be easily deployed to Azure cloud environment, multiple web jobs can also be deployed to multiple App Services.

-## Quick Start and More
-Shift package is on [nuget.org](https://www.nuget.org/packages/Shift), but first check out the Shift wiki for [Quick Start](https://github.com/hhalim/Shift/wiki/Quick-Start), [Scheduling, Batch and Continuation jobs](https://github.com/hhalim/Shift/wiki/Schedule-Batch-Continuation), [Message Queuing](https://github.com/hhalim/Shift/wiki/Message-Queuing), and more.

 ## Demos
+Please check out the demo apps first to provide better understanding on how to integrate Shift into your own .NET application.
+There is the ASP.NET MVC demo that shows Shift client and server running in the same ASP.Net process, and the simple console Shift client and server apps.
+The console apps are two separate projects that demonstrate the client and the server working in different processes.
 - ASP.NET MVC demo: [Shift.Demo.MVC](https://github.com/hhalim/Shift.Demo.MVC)
 - Console apps demo: [Shift.Demo.Client](https://github.com/hhalim/Shift.Demo.Client) and [Shift.Demo.Server](https://github.com/hhalim/Shift.Demo.Server)

+## Quick Start and More
+Shift package is on [nuget.org](https://www.nuget.org/packages/Shift), but first check out the Shift wiki for [Quick Start](https://github.com/hhalim/Shift/wiki/Quick-Start), [Scheduling, Batch and Continuation jobs](https://github.com/hhalim/Shift/wiki/Schedule-Batch-Continuation), [Message Queuing](https://github.com/hhalim/Shift/wiki/Message-Queuing), and more.

 ## Credits
 Shift uses the following open source projects: